 Taking photos that resonate and move people is the desire to create art.
-Therefore, it’s going to be all about your approach to the camera, pixels, and what type of subject floats your boat.
+Therefore, it’s going to be all about your approach to the camera, pixels, and what type of subject attracts you.

 If you start investigating the photos and paintings of great artists — you can also learn a lot about how to make a simple everyday scene look fantastic from the Old Masters of painting.